Testing Methodologies

 • Client-Side Testing

-Strengths: Detailed technical guidance, regularly updated, free and open-source, widely adopted for web applications.
+Strengths: Provides detailed technical guidance, is regularly maintained, freely available, and widely adopted as a reference standard for web application security assessments.

 NIST SP 800-115

-The National Institute of Standards and Technology provides a federal standard for information security testing and assessment, offering a structured approach to security evaluations.
+The National Institute of Standards and Technology defines federal standards for information security testing and provides a structured, repeatable approach to security assessments.

 Key Phases: